sunggukcha/sunggukcha/README.md

 ### Biography
+I am working at **LLM team at LG Uplus**.
-Since Sept.
-2022, I work at NCSOFT Vision AI Lab Recognition team.
-Before that, I worked as a senior AI Scientist in MINDs Lab Inc. I obtained my M.S. degree in the School of Electrical & Computer Science and Engineering.
-My research interests cover the broad area of machine learning, computer vision and quantitative finance.
-If you are intrested in my research or would like to work with me, feel free to send me an email.
+Before that, I worked as a AI Researcher in NCSOFT and senior AI Scientist in MINDs Lab.
+I obtained my M.S. degree in UNIST | Ulsan National Institute of Science & Technology.
+My research interests cover the broad area of machine learning, computer vision, and quantitative finance.
+If you are interested in my research or would like to work with me, feel free to send me an email.